 \subsection{Control signal saturation}

-Enabling the control signal saturation function in the provided ADRC function block, when one knows the physical limitations of the controlled plant may have enormous impact on the control performance.
-When this functionality is disabled (default setting), the observer is treating unsaturated control $u$ as the signal affecting the system dynamics, while in reality, the dynamic system may be only subject to its saturated value.
-Such situation may result in a virtual change of $b(\cdot)$ from the observer perspective, and cause aggressive and unpredictable transients.
-In the worst case, it can lead to control system instability due to virtual leave of the range discussed in Remark~\ref{rem:3}.
-Depending on the selected saturation function status in the ADRC function block, the control signal takes the form
+When one knows the physical limitations of the controlled plant, enabling the control signal saturation function in the provided ADRC function block may have an enormous impact on the control performance.
+When this functionality is disabled (default setting), the observer treats unsaturated control $u$ as the signal that affects the system dynamics, whereas in reality, the dynamic system may be subject only to its saturated value.
+Such a situation may result in a virtual change in $b(\cdot)$ from the observer perspective and cause aggressive and unpredictable transients.
+In the worst case, it can lead to control system instability owing to the divergence from the range discussed in Remark~\ref{rem:3}.
+Depending on the selected saturation function status in the ADRC function block, the control signal takes the following form: